andysharma1997/LendingClubCaseStudy/README.md

 # Lending Club Case Study

 ## Overview
-> This case study focuses on performing an Exploratory Data Analysis (EDA) on Lending Club's loan data.<br> The aim is to extract meaningful insights that can help understand the characteristics of loans and borrower behavior.<br> This analysis will help in identifying patterns and trends that could inform future lending strategies.<br>In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-The company can utilise this knowledge for its portfolio and risk assessment.
+> This case study focuses on performing an Exploratory Data Analysis (EDA) on Lending Club's loan data to extract meaningful insights regarding loan characteristics and borrower behavior.
+The goal is to identify patterns and trends that can inform future lending strategies and understand the driving factors behind loan defaults.
+By analyzing these factors, the company can better assess portfolio risk and optimize lending decisions.

 ## Table of Contents
 * [General Info](#general-information)